-- 4.25.
-If the incident happened on campus, the Institute will take further actions to further enhance safety of the campus. - 4.26.
-The SASH Taskforce will ensure that ongoing support is provided to the reporter and any other affected parties, and that they are regularly informed about the Institute's response.

-- 4.27.
-Action may be taken against anyone who victimises or retaliates against a complainant or a respondent, or a support person of either a complainant or a respondent. - 4.28.
-Potential disciplinary action may be taken for the respondent such as suspension or program exclusion for the student or directed apology, counselling and disciplinary action for the staff. - 4.29.
-In cases where the incidents of sexual harassment/assault result in further investigation as determined by the external parties, the reporters will be supported by the Head of Marketing and Student Experience or any nominated Institute staff in their dealings with both the internal and external parties during the process.
+- 4.24.
+If the incident happened on campus, the Institute will take action to respond to the incident, protect the reporter and further enhance safety of the campus. - 4.25.
+The SASH Taskforce will ensure that ongoing support is provided to the reporter and any other affected parties, and that they are regularly informed about the Institute's response. - 4.26.
+Action may be taken against anyone who victimises or retaliates against a complainant or a respondent, or a support person of either a complainant or a respondent. - 4.27.
+Potential disciplinary action may be taken for the respondent such as suspension or program exclusion for the student or directed apology, counselling and disciplinary action for the staff. - 4.28.
+In cases where the incidents of sexual harassment/assault result in further investigation as determined by the external parties, the reporters will be supported by the Head of Student Services or any nominated Institute staff in their dealings with both the internal and external parties during the process.